 $ svnadmin create project1

 The brand new “project1” repository is currently empty and in revision 0.
 This will change once we put some data in it.
-The first thing you do with a new repository is to import initial project data into it.
+The first thing you do with a new repository is import initial project data into it.

 $ svn import /home/user/project1 file:///home/user/svnrep/project1/trunk -m "Initial import of project1"

-Now the repository holds data and you are ready to checkout the code from it, and start working.
+Now the repository holds data, and you are ready to check out the code from it and start working.

-Checkout a Working Copy and Start Working
+Checking Out a Working Copy and Starting Work

-When using SVN (as well as in most revision control systems) you don’t work directly on the repository.
-Instead you checkout a working copy from it, and work on this copy.
-To checkout a working copy from the repository, use:
+When using SVN (as well as in most revision control systems), you don’t work directly on the repository.
+Instead, you check out a working copy from it and work on this copy.
+To check out a working copy from the repository, use:

 $ svn co file:///home/user/svnrep/project1/trunk /home/user/project1_work